amyp3536/sep10-freedom-project/prep/content.md

   *  Wireless handheld scanner, uses AI to improve image clarity, and image shows on phones & tablets
 * **SonoSim**
   * An Ultrasound siulation Software used to train students, and has virtual patience and realistic cases, it is also used in colleges and medical training programs
-## Part B: possible future technology
+## Part B: Possible Future Technology
 * 3rd Hollagram
   * Projects the ultrasound imaging into the air
   * You can view scan from all angels